oVirt/ovirt-site/source/sla/network-qos.html.md

 *   CREATE_NETWORK_VNIC_PROFILE - will be part of roles that have the CREATE_STORAGE_POOL_NETWORK action group
 *   DELETE_NETWORK_VNIC_PROFILE - will be part of roles that have the DELETE_STORAGE_POOL_NETWORK action group

-A VNICProfileUser role will be added, with the following action groups:
+A VNICProfileUser role will be added, instead of the NetworkUser role.
+This role will contain the exact same action groups:

 *   CONFIGURE_VM_NETWORK
 *   CONFIGURE_TEMPLATE_NETWORK
 *   LOGIN

-On upgrade of the permissions, we will do the following:
+When upgrading the permissions table, we will do the following:

-*   Remove the
+*   Remove each NetworkUser role on network objects, replacing it with a VNICProfileUser on the created network profiles.
+*   Replacing each NetworkUser role on other types of objects with a VNICProfileUser

 #### GUI (VNIC Profiles)